 Bodycote benefits from many long-term relationships with key customers and the damage to, or loss of, any of these relationships would be detrimental to the Group.

-The loss of a key customer could adversely affect the Group's financial results and the viability of one or more of Bodycote's facilities.
+Although the Group does not rely on any individual major customers, the loss of a key customer could adversely affect the Group's financial results and the viability of one or more of Bodycote's facilities.

 The entry of competitors into one or more of the Group's Specialist Technologies.